NageswaraRaoMaridu/EffectiveJava/generics.md

 2. What is raw type?
 When a generic type like Collection is used without type parameter, it's called a raw type.

 Note: Generics are implemented by the Java compiler as a front-end conversion called 'erasure'.
 We can think of this as a source-to-source translation.
 Erasure gets rid of(or erases) the generic type information.
-All the type information between the
+All the type information between the angle brackets is thrown out.